materialsvirtuallab/megnet/README.md

 ## Customized Graph Network Models

-For users who are familiar with deep learning and wish to optimize the MEGNet models themselves, a fast model building tool is in the `megnet.models` module.
-A simple model building example is given below:
+For users who are familiar with deep learning and Keras and wish to build customized graph network based models, the following example outlines how a custom model can be constructed from `MEGNetLayer`, which is essentially our implementation of the graph network using neural networks:

 ```python
 from keras.layers import Input, Dense